GunnarKarlsson/WallpaperPatterns/WallpaperColors2/README.md

 This project aims to provide an Android app which allows users to set a color or pattern as wallpaper on their device's home screen.
 The patterns are provided by colourlovers.com

 ## Features:
+-select wallpaper among patterns from colourlovers.com -select color from colourlovers.
+-save color or patterns as favorite.

 ![Screen shots](https://github.com/GunnarKarlsson/flickpro/raw/master/screenShots.png)

 ## Background